alexshpilkin/studies/condit.md

 dynamic scope is dynamic scope is dynamic scope, but apparently the Common Lisp implementers disagreed.

+## Class system

+What is implemented up to this point is not a complete condition system, but only a foundation for one: while there is a mechanism for handlers to receive data about a condition and accept or decline to handle it, there is no agreed protocol for doing so.
+Similarly, while there is a way to enumerate available exit points and their associated information and to exit to a chosen one, possibly passing some data on the stack, there is no protocol for performing the choice.
+This is what remains to be done: in [SysV ABI terms][15], the "personality".

+Following usual terminology, I call unusual situations that are handled by the system _conditions_, and the offers giving ways of recovery from those situations _restarts_.
+Condition information is put on the data stack before calling `SIGNAL`, and each handler uses the contents of its frame to decide whether to accept or `DECLINE`.
+Similarly, handler code that wishes to recover can walk the offer frames and use the data there to select the desired restart, then put any recovery information on the data stack alongside the tag before invoking it using `OFFER`.
+In both cases, more specific information should be placed below less specific, so that the handler or restart code can still work even if it is only prepared to handle a less specific kind of condition or restart.

+What we need, then, is a way of organizing the various kinds of conditions and restarts in a hierarchy by specificity.
+After thinking about this for some time, I couldn't come up with anything better than just doing a simple single-inheritance, [prototype-based][16] object system.
+The way it is used is a bit unusual, though: the objects are statically allocated and represent not the conditions or restarts themselves, but the kinds of condition or restart, so I call it a class system instead of an object system.

+To signal a particular condition, put the data corresponding to that condition on the data stack, topped off by the condition class, then execute `SIGNAL`.
+The innermost handler for which the signalled condition class `EXTENDS` the handled one will accept.
+The protocol for restarts is similar and will be described later.

+We see that very little is required of classes: we must be able to tell whether one class `EXTENDS` another one, and strictly speaking that's it.
+I've also included rudimentary support for _slots_, that is, values associated with a class that can be overriden by an extending class.
+A slot that stores an xt can be used like a method in a traditional object system.
+When used in a condition or restart class, methods will want to inspect the data left below the class itself, but, contrary to the usual Forth convention, they should _not_ consume it: a method cannot know if there are more items on the stack than it expects, and the user cannot know how many items a method expects, unless they know in advance what the exact class is, which would defeat the point of classes.

+(Of course, there could be a standard `DUPLICATE` method or a `SIZE` slot.
+I don't think that would improve things compared to just not consuming the data.)

 [1]:  https://github.com/ForthHub/discussion/issues/79#issuecomment-454218065
 [2]:  http://www.lispworks.com/documentation/lw71/CLHS/Body/09_.htm
 [3]:  https://opendylan.org/books/drm/Conditions